Google Cache

 Conclusion

 Google Cache is a pretty cool feature that is often underestimated.
-Basically, Google creates a snapshot of web pages while the Googlebot searches through them.
-These snapshots, or "cache," are like a time travel window that allows you to see the content of a page as it was at a particular time in the past.
+Basically, Google creates a snapshot of web pages while the Googlebot searches them.
+These snapshots, i.e. the "cache", are like a time travel window that allows you to see the content of a page as it was at a certain point in time in the past.

 For users is Google Cache a kind of life saver when websites are temporarily unavailable or when you want to see the original content of a page that might have been changed.
 It's like having a little time machine in your hand that takes you back and shows you how a page used to look.